Eugenio Scalfari, revolutionized Italy's journalism, dies

 ———

-Former AP staffer Victor L. Simpson contributed biographical material to this story.
+Former AP journalist Victor L. Simpson contributed biographical material to this story.